vincent2v/photobooth/Installation-on-Debian.md

 ### Install a Webserver
 Currently NGINX, Lighttpd and Apache Webserver are supported.
+For an easy and no-hassle setup you should install Apache Webserver.
 NGINX has a smaller memory footprint and typically better performance, which is especially important on the Raspberry Pis, but it needs some additional steps until you're good to go.
 Also Lighttpd needs some additional steps.

 #### Install Apache & PHP